Fernap/UberASMTool/assets/readme.txt

 The following sections describe the technical aspects of UAT in more detail.
 This is mainly intended for programmers and resource creators.
-If you're only hacking, you shouldn't need anything here, although there may still be some useful information.
+If you're making a hack without getting into the details of ASM programming, you can probably skip this part, although there may still be some useful information.

 ---------------------------------------------------------------------
 -                         Resources                                 -
 ---------------------------------------------------------------------

-Resources are the main entities that UberASM Tool runs (bleh).
-They can be run for levels, for particular game modes, or for particular overworld maps.
+Resources are the main entities that UberASM Tool uses to achieve affects in the game.
+They can be used for levels, for particular game modes, or for particular overworld maps.
 However, there's no fundamental difference between the types, and a level resource can also be used as an overworld resource, for example.
 To make a resource for UberASM Tool, you simply need an .asm file that contains one or more special labels that UAT calls.
 These labels are "main:", "init:", "nmi:", "load:" (for levels only), and "end:" (new to v2.0).
 See below for more specific information on each label.

 As of v2.0, resources can also specify that they take extra bytes, similar to extra bytes for custom sprites.
 For example, suppose you have an